License Renewal in Arizona

 A non-Travel ID Arizona driver's license is valid until you are 50 years old.
 During this time you will not need to renew your license; however, you will need to visit an AZ DMV office every 12 years to update your photo and take a vision exam.
 See the Update Your AZ Driver's License Photo section below for more information.

-When you renew your license when you are 60 years old or older, the ADOT will issue you a driver’s license valid for 5 years.
+When you renew your regular driver's license when you are 50 years old or older, the ADOT will issue you a driver's license valid for 5 years.

 You will not receive a renewal notice before your Arizona driver's license expires.